Wills: What you need to know

 - the executor appointed by the Will has the authority to collect and deal with the assets of the estate.

 A Grant of Probate, also known as a Grant of Representation, is the first step in the process of proving a Will and administering the estate of a deceased person.
-A Grant of Probate is a legal document that enables an executor or administrator to finalise a deceased person’s financial and legal affairs.
+A Grant of Probate is a legal document that enables an administrator or executor of a Will to finalise a deceased person’s financial and legal affairs.

 When there is no Will, a Grant of Letters of Administration needs to be applied for to enable a person (usually the person entitled to the estate on intestacy) to be appointed as the Administrator of the estate.

-You can find out more about probate and estate administration here.
+Find out more about probate and estate administration.

 If you need assistance applying for a Grant of Probate or a Grant of Letters of Administration, or with any other estate administration matter, we can help.